learn-co-curriculum/phase-1-advanced-function-parameter-syntax-default-rest-spread/README.md

 ## Introduction

-ES2016 has brought a number of improvements to parameters that we can pass into functions.
 Unlike most modern programming languages like Ruby or Python, JavaScript didn't have a way to pass a default parameter into a function.
 However, with the introduction of ES2016, that is no longer the case.
 It also introduced two other helpful parameters, the `rest` parameter and the `spread` operator.
-In this lab, we're going to learn about and practice using all three.
+In this lesson, we're going to learn about all three.

-## Use JavaScript's default function argument as a parameter in a function
+## Use JavaScript's Default Function Argument as a Parameter in a Function

 Let's say you work for an e-commerce site, and you're prepping for your post-holiday sales.
 You're working on some code for your website and you need to